ankane/ahoy_guide/README.md

 This is a work in progress, built for the open-source community.
 If you have great practices, articles, or videos, [please share](https://github.com/ankane/ahoy_guide/issues/new).

-:warning: Anything below is scattered and probably makes no sense
+:warning: Everything below is scattered and probably makes no sense

 ## Outline